ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 # Tutorial: Deploy a Watson NLP Model to KServe ModelMesh Serving
-This tutorial will walk you through the steps to deploy Watson NLP models to a KServe ModelMesh Serving sandbox environment on [IBM Technology Zone](https://techzone.ibm.com/) (or TechZone in short).
+This tutorial will walk you through the steps to deploy Watson NLP models to a KServe ModelMesh Serving sandbox environment on [IBM Technology Zone](https://techzone.ibm.com/) (TechZone).

 [Kserve](https://kserve.github.io/website/0.9/) is a Kubernetes based platform for ML model inference.
 It supports several standard ML model formats out-of-the-box including: TensorFlow, PyTorch ScriptModule, ONNX, scikit-learn, XGBoost, LightGBM, OpenVINO IR.
 It can also be extended to support custom runtimes with arbitrary model formats, such as Watson NLP runtime.